dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 afl-fuzz -i in/ -o output/ pop.run
 ```

-* afl-fuzz - This program takes a binary and attempts a variety of fuzzing strategies, paying close attention on how they affect the execution path.
-To operate correctly, the fuzzer requires one or more starting files containing the typical input normally expected by the targeted application.
+* afl-fuzz - This program takes a binary and attempts a variety of fuzzing strategies, paying close attention to how they affect the execution path.
+To operate correctly, the fuzzer requires one or more starting files containing the typical input formatexpected by the targeted application.

 * -i - This option points to a path where input corpus files are located.

-* -o - This option points to the output directory that the result from AFL will be saved
+* -o - This option points to the output directory where the result from AFL will be saved

 * pop.run - This is the name of the executable that will be fuzzed.
 It was created in the above sections.

 ## AFL Tool Dashboard

-When the tool is executed a menu is shown to the screen that outlines what is happening.
+When the tool has been executed, a menu is shown on the screen that outlines what is happening.
 In this section, we will provide an overview of the main aspects to be aware of.
 The full breakdown of the dashboard is discussed here: https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/afl-fuzz_approach.md#understanding-the-status-screen